Eisenmangel bei Frauen - Das sind die besten Lebensmittel

 Why is iron so important?

-Already in the womb, an adequate supply of iron to the embryo is vital.
-This is because iron is significantly involved in brain maturation.
-Our brain needs the trace element for optimal development.
-Especially in the first 3 years of life, iron deficiency anemia can impair the acquisition of cognitive abilities.
-But even in adulthood, an iron deficiency can limit mental performance.
-If our brain does not get enough iron, it often leads to a lack of concentration or forgetfulness.
+Already in the womb, the embryo is adequately supplied with iron vital.
+Because iron plays a key role in brain maturation.
+Our brain needs this trace element for optimal development.
+Especially in the first three years of life, iron deficiency anemia can impair the acquisition of cognitive abilities.
+But even in adulthood, iron deficiency can limit mental performance.
+If our brain gets too little iron , it often leads to a lack of concentration or forgetfulness.

 Causes of iron deficiency

-Chronic blood loss due to periods
+Chronic blood loss during menstruation

-Iron deficiency in inflammatory bowel disease
+Iron deficiency in chronic inflammatory bowel diseases

 Insufficient iron intake through diet